 Surly waitstaff, loud music, and the best f*cking wings in Los Angeles.
 This neighborhood dive is the perfect place to get angry-drunk while watching your sports team lose or try to pick up a stranger with far more tattoos than you.

 Good Luck Bar is where you go when you’re walking to another bar with a group of friends, but you pop in for a drink and end up staying an hour.
-The kitschy, Chinese lantern-covered bar rides a fine line between tiki bar and full-on dive.
-Grab a $10 Potent Potion served in an actual coconut and forget about the fact that you were supposed to meet your other friends an hour ago.
+The Chinese lantern-adorned bar rides a fine line between tiki bar and full-on dive, so grab a $10 Potent Potion served in an actual coconut and forget about the fact that you were supposed to meet your other friends an hour ago.

 You can say you came for the drinks.
 Or you can say you came for the food.
 But let’s face it, you came for Marty and Elayne, the jazz duo providing the entertainment here for the past 34 years.
 Nothing feels more Old Hollywood than a drink at this landmark.